 Hi!
 I’m Carla – a wife, a mom to two gorgeous dogs, and a doctor (radiologist).
 We just moved to South Florida, but i was originally born in the Philippines, moved to NYC when I was 12, and spent last year in Northern California for my fellowship.
 Obviously i’m a shopaholic specializing in Louboutins (LOL!), but other things I love to do are travel and scuba dive.

-You have the most freaking AMAZING shoe collection ever.
+You have an amazing shoe collection.
 When did you start collecting shoes, and what was your first pair of “special shoes”?
-What’s the state of your collection now?

 Can you share a little more about how you buy and choose your shoes?